loganpear/loganpear/README.md

 # 💫 About Me:
 Hello!
 I’m Logan, an enthusiastic data science student at MSU.
 I’ve been an analytical thinker ever since I was young, starting a social media business at the age of 14 which I grew to 350,000 followers by leveraging video metrics to curate optimally viral short-form content on Instagram.
 After discovering a passion for coding and working with data my freshman year at MSU, I’ve spent this past summer of 2024 self-learning advanced data science through online courses and studying for certifications.

 I’m currently looking for internships related to data science this coming summer of 2025.
-Here are a few of my most relevant skills: I teach Python at MSU as a ULA, I’m certified in Tableau for data visualization and dashboard creation, and I regularly practice database management in SQL.
+Here are a few of my most relevant skills: I help teach Python at MSU as a ULA, I’m certified in Tableau for data visualization and dashboard creation, and I regularly practice database management in SQL.
 I’m eager to apply these skills I’ve learned to deliver meaningful impact to real-world companies.
 Feel free to reach out to me through LinkedIn or email.<br>

 ## 🌐 Socials: